clstoulouse/motu/README.md

 They are sorted by config service which has taken the most time first.
 @Index All config services are refreshed sequentially.
 This index is the sequence number for which this cached has been refreshed.

-Example of archived data with several To of data.
+Example of archived data with several TB of data.
 Cache is refreshed daily: describeProductCacheRefreshInMilliSec=86400000
-Example of real time data with several Go of data.
+Example of real time data with several GB of data.
 Cache is refreshed each minute: describeProductCacheRefreshInMilliSec=60000

 ##### runGCInterval
 @Deprecated from v3 This parameter is not used.